 The first time you run a

-local command for a project, it will download and install the latest Mortar distribution of Pig and any other necessary dependencies within the project folder.
+local command for a project, it will download and install the latest Mortar distribution of the Pig version you are using and any other necessary dependencies within the project folder.
 You can alternatively do this installation beforehand by running

-In addition to the first time install, local commands also periodically check for updates to the Mortar Pig distribution to ensure you are always up to date with the latest features and bug fixes that are available when you run on a Mortar-hosted Hadoop Cluster.
+In addition to the first time install, local commands also check for updates to the Mortar distribution of the Pig version you are using to ensure you are always up to date with the latest features and bug fixes that are available when you run on a Mortar-hosted Hadoop Cluster.

 To ensure local pig runs are as fast as possible, you should download a small test data set to your local system instead of referencing remotes files in locations such as S3.
 You can use these files in LOAD statements from your pigscripts using either a relative path (relative to the pigscript file) or an absolute path in your local filesystem.